Katherine W. Turk, MD

 Fellowship: Cognitive and Behavioral Neurology, VA Boston Healthcare System/Boston University School of Medicine (2017)

-Katherine W. Turk, MD is a board-certified Neurologist specialized in Cognitive and Behavioral Neurology.
+Dr. Turk is a board-certified Neurologist specialized in Cognitive and Behavioral Neurology.
 She earned her medical degree from Tufts University School of Medicine and then completed her Internship and Neurology residency at the University of Washington in Seattle.
-She completed her fellowship training in Behavioral Neurology at Boston University/VA Boston in 2018 .
-She sees patients at the Boston VA Memory Disorders clinic and is also a junior principal investigator at the Center for Translational Cognitive Neuroscience lab (CTCN).
-She is also the medical director of the VA Boston Polytrauma clinic and the BMC Neurology residency site director for VA Boston.
+She completed her fellowship training in Behavioral Neurology at Boston University/VA Boston.
+She sees patients at the Boston VA Memory Disorders clinic and is also a principal investigator and co-director of the Center for Translational Cognitive Neuroscience lab (CTCN) at VA Boston.
+She serves as the co-Leader of the Outreach, Recruitment and Engagement core of the Boston University Alzheimer’s disease Research Center.
+She has received research funding from the Alzheimer’s Association, the Doris Duke Foundation and the US Department of Veterans Affairs.
+Dr. Turk’s research interests include behavioral interventions for memory loss in clinical populations including veterans with Alzheimer’s disease and Traumatic Brain Injury as well the investigation of event-related potentials as clinical diagnostic biomarkers.

 Tao Q, Alvin Ang TF, Akhter-Khan SC, Itchapurapu IS, Killiany R, Zhang X, Budson AE, Turk KW, Goldstein L, Mez J, Alosco ML, Qiu WQ; Alzheimer’s Disease Neuroimaging Initiative.
 Impact of C-Reactive Protein on Cognition and Alzheimer Disease Biomarkers in Homozygous Apolipoprotein E ɛ4 Carriers.
 Neurology.
 2021 Jul 15:10.1212/WNL.0000000000012512. doi: 10.1212/WNL.0000000000012512.
 Epub ahead of print.